fresto32/pact-python/README.md

 1. If you want to run tests for all Python versions, install 2.7, 3.3, 3.4, 3.5, and 3.6 from source or using a tool like [pyenv]
 2. Its recommended to create a Python [virtualenv] for the project

-The setup the environment, run tests, and package the application, run:
+To setup the environment, run tests, and package the application, run:
 `make release`

 If you are just interested in packaging pact-python so you can install it using pip: